waldesem/Web-Personal-DB/README.md

 ### The technology stack used in this project:

 - Litestar is a powerful, lightweight and flexible ASGI framework;
-- Piccolo is a modern, async query builder and ORM (experimental);
+- Piccolo is a modern, async query builder and ORM;
 - PostreSQL is a powerful, open source object-relational database system;
 - Nuxt is a free and open-source framework with Vue.js;